NHL

 Toronto Maple Leafs v St. Louis Blues

-A story that has been true for practically the entire salary cap era: The Philadelphia Flyers need goaltending help.
+A story that has been true for practically the entire salary-cap era: The Philadelphia Flyers need goaltending help.

 Woll has the ability to serve that role.
 When healthy, he's been a starting-caliber NHL goaltender and, for moments, even looked like the future in net in Toronto.
 But "healthy" is the key qualifier here.

 The 27-year-old netminder has experienced his share of lower-body injuries, and goaltending is notoriously unforgiving of this type of wear and tear.
 He's never started more than 41 games in a regular season.
-Lack of durability, more than questions about his talent, has plundered his value.
+Lack of durability, more than questions about his talent, has diminished his value.
 No team can rely on him for two to three starts every week.

 At a $3.67 million cap hit over the next two seasons, they avoid the long-term risk, and there's a pretty good chance he overperforms his contract.
 He's a strong choice to compete with Vladar for starts.